monajih/mq-rdqm/FAQs.md

 1. remove the preferred location from the RDQM once it has been created, or once it has failed over to another node
 2. once it has failed over to another node, set the preferred location of the RDQM to that node

+# Is their a plan in place for the RDMQ to support versions of Linux beyond 7.4?